FREDVUNI/react-github-profile-generator/README.md

-# Getting Started with Create React App
+# GitHub User Repo Fetcher

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project uses the GitHub API to fetch details about users and their repositories.

 ## Available Scripts